michal-pikusa/deep-authorship-attribution/README.md

-# neuralText
+# deepNeuralText
-A simple binary text classifcation based on a feed-forward neural network
+Simple binary classification of texts based on a deep recurrent neural network